johnmarkschofield/schof.org/content/poetry/what-does-silence-look-like.md

 Title: What does silence look like?
 Date: 2003-10-18 22:49

 New poem.
 Definitely not finished.
-Might take the last two paragrams and turn them into a new poem.
+Might take the last two paragraphs and turn them into a new poem.

 Everything I see makes a sound; what does silence look like?